-A visit to our winery is different than a visit to farms that focuses their attention on Family related activities like hayrides, Pick Your Own, Petting Zoos, Corn Mazes, and family games.
-Our primary focus is presenting an adult beverage to adults, educating them to our vineyard and operations and hopefully finding long lasting customers that will support us going forward.
+A winery is different than visiting a farms that focuses their attention on Family related activities like hayrides, Pick Your Own, Petting Zoos, Corn Mazes, and family games.
+Our primary focus is presenting an adult beverage to adults, educating them about our vineyard and operations and hopefully finding long lasting customers that will support us going forward.
 While we always welcome children to our farm and vineyard, we are not a farm that focuses on providing entertainment for children.

 Take a moment to explain to your children where they are going and what is expected.
-The throwing of objects, running or rolling around the grounds is not permitted.
+The throwing of objects, running or rolling around the grounds is not permitted anywhere on the property.
 There is a playground and baseball field at the bottom of the hill about 3/10th of a mile from the winery.
-Consider driving or walking to the playground to burn of excess energy.
+Consider driving or walking to the playground to burn off excess energy.

 Noise should be kept to a minimum.
 Screaming is not allowed.

 Ponds are dangerous.
 Like swimming pools, they present a clear and dangerous safety risk to children.
 Our ponds are very deep and are used for irrigation.
-Remember, children must remain with their parents at all time and should not be allowed near any body of water without adult supervision.
+Because of multiple incidents where children where not being watched we no longer allow children near any body of water with or without adult supervision.

 The fruit that we grow is our livelihood.
 Apples on the ground are recovered to produce Vodka.
-Each year we find hundreds of people taking apples without paying for them or children picking apples and throwing them to the grounds or down the hill or into the ponds.
+Each year we find hundreds of people taking apples without paying for them or children picking apples and throwing them to the grounds or down the hill or into the ponds as a means of entertainment.
 With hundreds of thousands of visitors each year, if everyone were to take an apple, we would have a financial loss of over $40,000.
-Most people would not take an apple from a shelf in a grocery store without paying for it so we simply ask that you show us the same respect you show to grocery stores.
+Most people would not take an apple from a shelf in a grocery store without paying for it so we simply ask that you show us the same respect you show to the owners of grocery stores.
 One apple does make a difference.

-There are a lot of things that unattended and uninformed children will do without understanding that the activity is not appropriate.
+There are a lot of things that unattended and uninformed children will do without understanding that the activity is not appropriate at the venue.
 Take the time to help your children understand the importance of and reason for rules.
-Understanding what is acceptable at a playground, a church, a hospital or a farm can be a great learning experience for your children.
+Understanding what is acceptable behavior at a playground, a church, a hospital or a farm is different.
+It will be an incredible help and learning experience for children to appreciate that different venues require different behavior.
 We are not a free-range venue for children to explore their independence so we ask our visiting parents to provide guidance.

-Finally, please appreciate that parenting is a full-time job and drinking at work is not something we encourage.
-We believe in a designated driver and a designated parent when spending time at a winery with your children.
+Finally, please appreciate that parenting is a full-time job so drinking on the job is not something we encourage.
+We recommend both a designated driver and a designated parent when spending time at a winery with your children.